 1. Matcha is a source of energy without the side effects seen in other energy drinks

-Perhaps the biggest plus point of matcha is that it helps keep you focused and awake for hours on end.
+Perhaps the biggest plus point of matcha is that it keeps you focused and awake for hours on end.
 This is thanks to the caffeine and L-theanine (an amino acid) present in matcha.
 Caffeine is a stimulant while L-theanine acts to slowly release caffeine into the bloodstream.

 This prevents the jitters that you normally experience from drinking coffee.
 Compared to coffee, matcha is also much gentler on the stomach.